Holic75/Baldurs-gate-dnd-3.5/README.md

 - Finger of Death now deals 6d8 points of damage to the target if it succeeds on a Saving Throw vs. Death
 - Damage of Chain Lightning is now fixed at 12d6
 - Regeneration now always lasts 10 rounds
-- Mantle, Improved Mantle and Absolute Immunity now last 1 round per caster level, Absolute Immunity now also protects against +6 weapons
+- Mantle, Improved Mantle and Absolute Immunity now last 1 round per 2 caster levels, Absolute Immunity now also protects against +6 weapons
 - Energy drain now gives 2d4 negative levels
 - All cure wounds spells (and Heal) now harm undead for corresponding amount of damage (with Savingthrow vs. Spell for 1/2) instead of healing them
 - All cause wounds spells (and Harm) now heal undead for corresponding amount of Hit Points (with Savingthrow vs. Spell for 1/2) instead of harming them